nikolaybutnik/resu-mint/README.md

 3. **Build Your Resume**: Add work experience, projects, and education with drag-and-drop organization

 ### AI-Powered Features
-4. **Automatic Skill Detection**: Skills are extracted from your descriptions and categorized
+4. **Automatic Skill Detection**: Skills are extracted from your experience and projects, and intelligently categorized based on job requirements
+5. **Skill Suggestions**: AI suggests relevant skills based on your experience and job analysis
-5. **Keyword Optimization**: The system tracks keyword usage and prioritizes underused skills
+6. **Keyword Optimization**: The system tracks keyword usage and prioritizes underused skills (In development)
-6. **Smart Bullet Generation**: AI creates targeted bullet points emphasizing relevant keywords
+7. **Smart Bullet Generation**: AI creates targeted bullet points emphasizing relevant keywords

 ### Customization & Export
-7. **Live Preview**: Watch your resume update in real-time as you make changes
+1. **Real-time Preview**: Watch your resume update automatically as you make changes
-8. **Customize Settings**: Adjust bullet point counts, character limits, and AI model preferences
+2. **Customize Settings**: Adjust bullet point counts, character limits, and AI model preferences, and order of resume sections
-9. **Download PDF**: Generate and save your optimized resume
+3.  **Download PDF**: Generate and save your optimized resume

 ## Architecture